iotaledger/bee/documentation/docs/getting_started/nodes_101.md

 ## Attaching New Messages to the Tangle

 A _message_ is a data structure that is actually being broadcast in the IOTA network and represents a vertex in the Tangle graph.
 When nodes receive a new message, they attach it to the Tangle by adding the message to their local database.
-For the definition of a message, take a look at our [Messages, payloads, and transactions](https://chrysalis.docs.iota.org/guides/dev_guide#messages-payloads-and-transactions) guide.
+For the definition of a message, take a look at the [Messages, payloads, and transactions guide](https://wiki.iota.org/chrysalis-docs/guides/developer#messages-payloads-and-transactions) in the [Chrysalis documentation](https://wiki.iota.org/chrysalis-docs/welcome).

 As a result, at any point in time, all nodes may have different messages in their local databases.
 These messages make up a node's view of the Tangle.